How to find a licensed electrician featured image

 Can a homeowner do their own electrical work?

-What is the difference between an electrician and an electrical contractor?
+What is the difference between an electrician and an electrician?

 An electrician is an individual tradesman, and an electrical contractor is a business person or company that employs electricians.